Crow T. Robot: Behind the scenes

 Despite initial concerns from the fanbase regarding Beaulieu's departure, the reception for Corbett's performance was very positive and he quickly became a fan favorite.
 The show's writers later made a joke of the change in episode 904, Werewolf, by suggesting that Crow's inherent characteristics included a change of voice every seven years.
 When Joel Hodgson returned for a guest spot in episode 1001, Soultaker, he offhandedly suggests that Crow "changed his bowling pin" (that is, his mouth).
 From Season 8 onward, in the opening theme during the "Robot Roll Call", Crow can be heard exclaiming "I'm different!"

 Many first-time viewers of the series are confused by Crow's appearance during the movie segments.
 Only the outline of his head can be seen, and (due to multistable perception) it can appear as if Crow is facing toward the viewer.
 This phenomenon was addressed in The Mystery Science Theater 3000 Amazing Colossal Episode Guide with illustrations comparing Crow to a Necker cube.

 At Dragon Con in 2009, Beaulieu and Corbett made a joint appearance for a "Crow vs. Crow" panel discussion, in which they discussed their respective work with the character.
 The discussion is included as a bonus feature on the Mystery Science Theater 3000: Vol. XX DVD set from Shout!
 Factory.

-For the series revival, a new Crow was built with much larger hands, controlled with arm rods, similar to Kermit the Frog, which makes the puppeteering more complicated, so two puppeteers are dedicated to Crow, with Yount controlling the opening and closing of Crow's beak and providing the voice off-camera.
+For the series revival, a new Crow was built with much larger hands, controlled with arm rods, similar to Kermit the Frog.
+This makes the puppeteering more complicated; as such, two puppeteers are dedicated to Crow, with Yount controlling the opening and closing of Crow's beak and providing the voice off-camera.